 During pre-conception, women should eat a diet rich in omega-3 and 6 fats.
 Omega-6 fats are abundant in the diet, but it is important to eat sufficient omega-3 fats.
-Include a serving (around 6 halves) of walnuts or a tablespoon of flax or chia seeds daily and plenty of dark green leafy vegetables.
-A daily algae-based omega-3 supplement containing 500mg of DHA/EPA or DHA alone is also advised.
+Include a serving (30g) of walnuts plus a serving of flax or chia seeds daily and plenty of dark green leafy vegetables.
+A daily algae-based omega-3 supplement can also be taken; ensure this contains EPA/DHA between 400-500mg.